yvishal519/Algorithms/algoexpert.io/questions/Bubble_Sort.md

-## Balanced Bracket
+## Bubble Sort

 #### Problem Statement

-Write a function that takes in a string made up of brackets `("(","[","{",")","]", and "}")` and other optional characters.
-The function should return a boolean representing whether or not the string is balanced in regards to brackets.
-A string is said to be balanced if it has as many opening brackets of a given type as it has closing brackets of that type and if no bracket is unmatched.
-Note that a closing bracket cannot match a corresponding opening bracket that comes after it.
-Similarly, brackets cannot overlap each other as in `"[(])"`.

-`Sample input:"([])(){}(())()()"
-Sample output: True (it is balanced)`
+Write a function that takes in an array of integers and returns a sorted version of that array.
+Use the Bubble Sort algorithm to sort the array.

+Sample input: [8, 5, 2, 9, 5, 6, 3]
+Sample output: [2, 3, 5, 5, 6, 8, 9]